A Local’s Perfect BUDGET, 4 Day New York City Itinerary

 No matter how much time you spend in New York City, or how many New York City travel itineraries you complete, you probably won’t be able to see it all.
 Whatever that means.
 LoL.
 I’m legit still trying to see it all.

-Four days is enough time to visit many of New York City’s major attractions, as well as some of New York City’s more local neighborhoods, where some of the best hidden gems in New York City lie.
+Four days is enough time to visit many of New York City’s major attractions, as well as some of New York City’s more local neighborhoods, where some of the

 You can get a feel for the realities of everyday life in New York City.